Python-PyQt/PyQt6-Docs/descriptions/QtGui/QCursor-c.rst

 Qt has a number of standard cursor shapes, but you can also make custom cursor shapes based on a `QBitmap <https://doc.qt.io/qt-6/gui-changes-qt6.html#qbitmap>`_, a mask and a hotspot.

-To associate a cursor with a widget, use QWidget::setCursor().
+To associate a cursor with a widget, use :sip:ref:`~PyQt6.QtWidgets.QWidget.setCursor`.
 To associate a cursor with all widgets (normally for a short period of time), use :sip:ref:`~PyQt6.QtGui.QGuiApplication.setOverrideCursor`.

 To set a cursor shape use :sip:ref:`~PyQt6.QtGui.QCursor.setShape` or use the `QCursor <https://doc.qt.io/qt-6/gui-changes-qt6.html#qcursor>`_ constructor which takes the shape as argument, or you can use one of the predefined cursors defined in the :sip:ref:`~PyQt6.QtCore.Qt.CursorShape` enum.